 Davis Cup: Sasi Mukund pulls out of Pakistan tie

 "It is always good to have different training partners in an away tie.
-You need that variety on the side.
+You need that variety in the side.
 It's unfortunate," Rajpal said.
-Taking about the doubles combination, Rajpal said they are trying both Saketh Myneni and Jeevan Nedunchezhiyan to pair with Leander Paes.
+Talking about the doubles combination, Rajpal said they are trying both Saketh Myneni and Jeevan Nedunchezhiyan to pair with Leander Paes.

 "We still feel, Aisam and Aqeel may turn up for Pakistan so we are preparing all combinations.
 If a player like Saketh is there, Leander can dominate from the net," he said.
 "If Jeevan is playing with Leander then probably, it's better Leander takes care of the backside of the court since Jeevan is quick.
 So we are trying everything."